Pasqual Enrile y Alcedo: Legacy

-As assessed by Jose Montero y Vidal, a Spanish historian who wrote much about the history of the islands, Pasqual Enrile was one of the most intelligent and industrious who have ever ruled the Philippines.
-To him, the country owes material improvements of the utmost value, of so much importance as the great highways of Luzon, which have facilitated the intercourse between the provinces, bringing them into postal communication, one after another, by means of the mail-routes established by him.
-The administration of the country is indebted to him for regulations and procedures that are scientific and orderly, in all the branches that have contributed to the development of the general welfare, making considerable increase in the public wealth.
-Agriculture, commerce, and navigation likewise experienced the beneficial results of this illustrious governor's judicious management.
-His term of office was the source of the rapid progress which has been made from that time by these most important factors of the general welfare, thanks to the impulse received from the measures, dictated by him, which conduced to the natural development of those industries.
+According to Jose Montero y Vidal, a Spanish historian who wrote much about the history of the Philippines, Pasqual Enrile was one of the most intelligent and industrious person to have ever ruled the Philippines.
+To him, the country owed material improvements that held as much importance as the great highways of Luzon, which have facilitated the intercourse between the provinces, bringing them into postal communication.
+One after another, by means of the mail-routes established by him.
+The administration of the country is indebted to him for regulations and procedures that are scientific and orderly, in all the branches that have contributed to the development of the general welfare.
+This made a considerable increase in the public wealth, agriculture, commerce, and navigation likewise experienced the beneficial results of this illustrious governor's judicious management.
+His term of office was the source of the rapid progress which has been made from that time by these most important factors of the general welfare.
+Thanks to the impulse received from the measures, dictated by him, which conduced to the natural development of those industries.

 This governor sailed for Spain and like all the governor-generals of the Spanish overseas possessions, he had been elevated as a hero of Spain.
 The municipality of Enrile, Cagayan in the Philippines was named after him in his honor.